dsr-18/long-live-the-battery/README.md

 # long-live-the-battery

-Predicting total battery cycle life time with machine learning.
+Predicting total battery cycle life time with [TensorFlow 2](https://www.tensorflow.org/beta).
+We're going to publish a blog post describing the project in-depth soon.

 This project is based on the work done in the paper ['Data driven prediciton of battery cycle life before capacity degradation'](https://www.nature.com/articles/s41560-019-0356-8) by K.A.
 Severson, P.M.
 Attia, et al., and uses the corresponding data set.
 The original instructions for how to load the data can be found [here](https://github.com/rdbraatz/data-driven-prediction-of-battery-cycle-life-before-capacity-degradation).